An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: On the decoding of Gabidulin codes and their twists

-The latter upper bound is rather pessimistic since the dimension of $\Lambda_t(\CC)$ may be much smaller depending on the way the twists are chosen.
-The above bound is what we can expect in the worst case.
+then we can decode twisted Gabidulin codes as classical Gabidulin codes : form the kernel of $P$, we get the error support and finally the error itself is deduced using \cite[\S~IV.a]{GRS16}, \cite[\S~III.A]{AGHT18}.
+This decoding radius is rather pessimistic since the dimension of $\Lambda_t(\CC)$ may be much smaller depending on the way the twists are chosen.
+Therefore, the above bound is what we can expect in the worst case.